peptideguidesph/peptideguidesph.github.io/docs/beginner/supplier-guide.md

 - Purity on HPLC report is **≥99 %**
 - Answers technical questions quickly and correctly (you can double-check on Google)
 - Transparent about origin
+- Clearly explains how peptides are stored (temperature-controlled, protected from light/moisture) and provides storage instructions for you
+- Remains responsive and helpful after purchase → willing to answer questions or troubleshoot issues

 [Check the Supply Index →](../supply)